Maxltrm/maxltrm.github.io/_posts/2020-07-07-Baremetal-Openshift-Provisioning.markdown

 Since I've started exploring OpenShift I built a home lab, here are some notes about the installation of my OpenShift lab environment.

-Even though I'm running the nodes cluster on oVirt, I've followed the instructions for the baremetal provisioning because I wanted to go thourgh all the steps, so this is a baremetal UPI deployment.
+Even though I'm running the nodes cluster on oVirt, I've followed the instructions for the baremetal provisioning because I wanted to go through all the steps, so this is a baremetal UPI deployment.

 The cluster nodes are living on an isolated network, there is a pfsense firewall between my clients network and the cluster private network, on that pfsense I've reserved a static IP for each vm and then I've configured a 1:1 NAT to reach the ocp-utils vm from my clients.